OPEC forecasts 2018 oil supply deficit as market tightens

-OPEC raised its forecast on Monday for demand for its oil in 2018 and said its deal with other producers to cut output was reducing excess oil in storage, potentially pushing the global market into a deficit next year.
+OPEC raised its forecast on Monday for demand for its oil in 2018 and said its deal with other producers to cut output was reducing excess oil in storage, potentially pushing the global market into a larger deficit next year.

-The Organization of the Petroleum Exporting Countries also said in a monthly report it had cut its estimate of 2018 supply from producers outside the group and said oil use would grow faster than previously thought due to a stronger-than-expected world economy.
+The Organization of the Petroleum Exporting Countries also said in a monthly report it had cut its estimate of 2018 supply from non-OPEC producers and said oil use would grow faster than previously thought due to a stronger-than-expected world economy.

 OPEC said the world would need 33.42 million barrels per day (bpd) of OPEC crude next year, up 360,000 bpd from its previous forecast and marking the fourth consecutive monthly increase in the projection from its first estimate made in July.

+The report is OPEC's last before a Nov.
+30 meeting in which the group and its allies are expected to extend their supply-cutting deal further into next year.
+The projections pointing to a growing 2018 supply deficit could influence debate on how long to maintain the curbs.

-Oil prices, which are trading close to the highest since 2015, rose further towards $64 a barrel after the report was issued.
+Oil prices, which are close to their highest since 2015, rose further towards $64 a barrel after the report was issued.
 Crude is still about half its level of mid-2014, when a build-up of excess supply led to a price collapse.

 The 14-country producer group said its oil output in October, as assessed by secondary sources, was below the 2018 demand forecast at 32.59 million bpd, a drop of about 150,000 bpd from September.

-The report's OPEC production figures mean compliance with the supply cut by the 11 members with output targets has risen above 100 percent from 98 percent in September, according to a Reuters calculation.
+The report's OPEC production figures mean compliance with the supply cut by the 11 members with output targets has risen above 100 per cent from 98 per cent initially reported in September, according to a Reuters calculation.

 "The high conformity levels of participating OPEC and non-OPEC producing countries ... have clearly played a key role in supporting stability in the oil market and placing it on a more sustainable path," the report said.

+And in another forecast moving in OPEC's favor, the report lowered its estimate of supply growth from non-OPEC countries next year.
+It now sees a rise of 870,000 bpd, down 70,000 bpd from the previous forecast.
+OPEC cited downward adjustments to Mexico and Norway for the revision.

+OPEC and its allies are discussing extending their supply pact for as long as nine months, officials have said ahead of the Nov.
+30 meeting in Vienna.

-Should OPEC keep pumping at October's level, the market could move into a deficit next year, the report indicates.
+Doing so could lead to a sizeable supply shortfall next year.
+Should OPEC keep pumping at October's level and other things remain equal, the market could move into a deficit of about 830,000 bpd next year, the report indicates.

+Last month's report pointed to a smaller deficit of about 310,000 bpd.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.